chaidiscovery/chai-lab/examples/glycosylation/README.md

 >glycan|branched-glycan
 NAG(4-1 NAG(4-1 BMA(3-1 MAN)(6-1 MAN)))
 ```
 This branched example has a root `NAG` ring followed by a `NAG` and a `BMA`, which then branches to two `MAN` rings.
-For additional examples of this syntax, please refer to the examples tested in the `tests/test_glycans.py` test file.
+For additional examples of this syntax, please refer to the examples in `tests/test_glycans.py`.

 ### Example